icgrp/ese532_handouts/_sources/hw4/homework_submission.md

         chunks and explain what additional optimization they represent.
 (3 lines)
     7. Higher optimization levels can make debugging code harder.
-        Comparing the `-O0` to the `-O3` version, explain how the generated code differs from the source code and how this makes it harder to debug..
+        Comparing the `-O0` to the `-O3` version, explain how the generated code differs from the source code and how this makes it harder to debug.
 (3 lines)
         ```{hint}
         Track the values of the variables `X`, `Y`, and `i` as you step through
         `Filter_horizontal`.